trixobird/practice/README.md

 # hackerrank
-Solutions to hackerrank problems
+Solutions to hackerrank problems and other practice tests

 https://www.hackerrank.com/

-## Compiling

-Tests need the tests-core repository

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.